 EMC-2017-007: The Life Cycle of Dead Trees and Implications for Management (ongoing): Dr. John Battles, UC Berkeley, has implemented this project on Blodgett Forest Research Station.
 The 2018 snag inventory in compartment 160 was updated using a 40-m grid to map snags with GPS.
 An additional component of the project, a long-term study of downed wood decay rates, has been implemented using eight log decay sites (e.g., “log cemeteries”) in compartment 160 and four functional groups of trees (fir, pine, oak and cedar).
 Log density and volume will be measured over the next 20 years.

-EMC-2017-008: FPRs to Minimize Fir Mortality from Root Diseases (ongoing): The contract for this project has been approved.
-The study will be conducted by Dr. Richard Cobb, Cal Poly San Luis Obispo.
+EMC-2017-008: FPRs to Minimize Fir Mortality from Root Diseases (ongoing): The root disease control experimental site was identified and analysis of an existing long-term root disease and bark beetle monitoring plot dataset has been completed.
+Pre-treatment tree measurements have occurred in addition to identification of local strains of Phlebiopsis gigantea and growth of P. gigantean and Heterobasidion occidentale isolates.
+Establishment of the standing-tree wounding experiment and the stump treatment experiment has occurred as well as a resurvey of the long-term root disease and bark beetle monitoring plot network.
+A replicate field experiment using wood blocks in the laboratory will commence in 2020.